List of Santa Barbara characters: Mary Duvall

 After an accident nearly killed Mark, he used his life-threatening condition to get Mary to agree to marry him.
 Ever so kind-hearted Mary agreed despite her love for Mason, because she wanted to give Mark a reason to live.
 Mason was devastated, but arranged Mary and Mark's wedding at the hospital.
 To everyone's surprise Mark survived.
 Mason and Mary remained dear friends after Mary's wedding, although Mason never kept it a secret that he was still very much in love with her, so much so that he wanted Mary's happiness more than his own.

-It soon became clear, though, that Mark wasn't making Mary happy.
+It soon became clear, though, that Mark was not making Mary happy.
 He was aggressive, abusive and unfaithful.
 In Mason, Mary found a true friend who would listen to her and comfort her.
 During her whole marriage, Mary had fought the deep love she felt for Mason, because she really wanted her marriage to work.
-Although Mary was able to resist him for a while, her unhappy and abusive marriage to Mark and her deep feelings for Mason made it impossible for her to remain with a man she didn't love.
+Although Mary was able to resist him for a while, her unhappy and abusive marriage to Mark and her deep feelings for Mason made it impossible for her to remain with a man she did not love.

 Mary finally confessed her true feelings to Mason and the two spent a beautiful holiday in the mountains.
 Right then and there, Mason who had been afraid of commitment his entire life, asked Mary to marry him and she agreed.
 When Mary tried to end her unconsummated marriage, Mark raped her.
 Mary became pregnant and did not know which man had fathered her child.
 Mason believed the baby was his until he learned about the rape, which filled him with a thirst for revenge.
-He told Mary that even if the baby wasn't his, he would love him and raise him as his own because the child was Mary's and he loved Mary more than life.
+He told Mary that even if the baby was not his, he would love him and raise him as his own because the child was Mary's and he loved Mary more than life.
 Mason urged Mary to press charges against Mark.
 During a tragic confrontation between Mary, Mark and Mark's attorney Julia Wainwright on a windy night on the roof of the Capwell Hotel, Mary was seriously injured when the letter "C" from the hotel sign was blown over and fell on her.
 Mason arrived to the roof just in time to see the sign falling on Mary.
 He rushed to Mary's side, but there was nothing to be done.
 Mary and their unborn baby died in Mason's arms.
 Losing Mary and the child she was carrying devastated Mason.
 His grief sent him headlong into a bottle, and he eventually left town.
 Mason eventually was able to get his life back together, but he never fully recovered from losing the greatest love of his life and their unborn baby.